amakukha/tmg/README.md

 However, there is still room for improvement:

  - make the `makefile`
- - make necessary adjustments for Windows (and/or make a Windows release)
+ - prepare a release for Windows
- - `libs.h` library needs to be removed or adjusted to performs all operations in RAM by default
  - figure out how to use LR-parsing builtins, contributed by Johnson and Aho, but not documented in the Manual
  - achieve self-compilation in a single phase (very hard).